For many people entering university, money can be a major consideration.

 Many students now take a part-time job during their studies to supplement their income and we are ideally placed to help students find local opportunities.

 Our Careers Service advertises vacancies at hundreds of organisations in the Greater Manchester area, from retail, customer service and hospitality jobs to web design and translation work.
-It offers students advice on writing CVs, applying for part-time jobs and going to interviews, and also advises them not to undertake too many hours, so they can balance work with their studies.
+It offers students advice on writing CVs, applying for part-time jobs and going to interviews, and also advises them not to undertake too many hours so that they can balance work with their studies.

 The University itself also recruits students for some roles, including student ambassadors and hospitality staff in the Students’ Union.